Meadowlarke/Yet/overlookWest.md

 You follow the river east for many miles.
-The county is steep and rocky.
+The country is steep and rocky.

 [Continue](overlook.html)